Gigaspaces/xap-docs/site/content/xap121/cassandra.markdown

-The [Apache Cassandra Project](http://cassandra.apache.org) is a scalable multi-master database with no single points of failure.
+The {{%exurl "Apache Cassandra Project" "http://cassandra.apache.org"%}} is a scalable multi-master database with no single points of failure.
 The Apache Cassandra Project develops a highly scalable second-generation distributed database, bringing together Dynamo's fully distributed design and Bigtable's ColumnFamily-based data model.